img

 Hot flashes

-Hot flashes are often associated with women experiencing fluctuating estrogen levels during menopause.
-However, it is worth noting that this issue can also affect men with low testosterone levels; an experience that can be quite uncomfortable and bothersome.
+While hot flashes are often associated with women experiencing fluctuating estrogen levels during menopause, they may also affect men with low testosterone levels.

 Reduced energy